-- 1. Contrary to civil litigation, where the thumb is on the scale in favor of greater pre-trial discovery, outside of IX.B. and IX.C., in examiner proceedings the thumb is on the scale against greater pre-hearing discovery. - 2.
-Discovery by deposition, written interrogatories, production of specific documents or things, permission to enter upon land, and requests for admissions must be previously approved by the examiner.
-A request for such discovery shall be made at a pre-hearing conference or by written motion filed and served upon all other named parties and upon those subject to the request at least twenty-one (21) days before the scheduled hearing.
-The examiner may grant these requests upon finding that (a) the moving party or person has demonstrated a substantial need for the information requested; and (b) the party or interested person to whom the request is directed will not be unreasonably inconvenienced or incur unreasonable cost complying. - 3.
-Discretionary discovery requests shall be targeted toward obtaining clearly identified, specific information.
-Requests to depose individuals otherwise available for hearing, requests for blanket production of documents, or lengthy interrogatories, are disfavored and, in the absence of compelling circumstances, will not be granted. - 4.
-An interested person seeking discretionary discovery shall concurrently file a petition to intervene.
+1. ((Contrary to civil litigation)) Unlike the courts, where the ((thumb is on the scale in favor of)) default is greater pre-trial discovery, outside of IX.B. and IX.C., in examiner proceedings the ((thumb is on the scale in favor of greater)) default is limited pre-hearing discovery.

+- ((Discovery by deposition, written interrogatories, production of specific documents or things, permission to enter upon land, and requests for admissions must be previously approved by the examiner.
+A request for such discovery shall)) Requests for discovery beyond those in IX.B. and IX.C. must be made at a pre-hearing conference or as set forward in the hearing notice ((written motion filed and served upon all other named parties and upon those subject to the request at least twenty one (21) days before the scheduled hearing)).
+The examiner may grant these requests upon finding that (a) the moving party or person has demonstrated a ((substantial)) compelling need ((for the information requested)); and (b) the party or interested person to whom the request is directed will not be unreasonably inconvenienced or incur unreasonable cost complying. - 3.
+Discretionary discovery requests ((shall be targeted toward obtaining)) must target clearly identified, specific, relevant information.
+Requests to depose or interview individuals otherwise available to testify at ((for)) hearing, requests for blanket production of documents (beyond the County file for the application or appeal under review), or ((lengthy)) interrogatories((-,)) are disfavored and, in the absence of compelling circumstances, will not be granted. - 4.
+An interested person seeking discretionary discovery ((shall)) must concurrently file a petition to intervene.
 See X.B. - 5.
-The examiner, with or without a motion, may order any discovery authorized by these Rules when necessary for the record's fair and complete development.
+The examiner, with or without a motion, may order ((any discovery authorized by these Rules when)) discovery necessary for the record's fair and complete development.

-E. Sanctions
+F. Sanctions

-- 1. The examiner may impose the following sanctions for failure to fully and timely respond to discovery: - a.
-Continue a scheduled hearing to enable the information requested to be obtained.
-A party who fails to respond is deemed to have waived KCC chapter 20.22's time limits;

-- b.
-Exclude evidence concerning matters within the failure to respond's scope, or place terms and conditions on introducing that evidence; - c.
-To the extent permitted by law, modify the applicable burden of proof or make adverse evidentiary inferences; - d.
-Order specific facts subject to the discovery request as having been admitted by the person who failed to respond; - e.
-Require that the person who failed to respond pay the costs incurred by other parties or interested persons to establish discoverable facts; - f.
-Dismiss the order, application, or appeal of a party who failed to respond to a request for discovery, or recommend such action to the Council; - g.
+- 1. The examiner may impose the following sanctions for fail((ure))ing to fully and timely respond to discovery: - a.
+Continue a scheduled hearing to enable obtaining the information ((requested to be obtained)).
+A ((party)) person who fails to respond ((is deemed to have waived)) waives KCC chapter 20.22's time limits; - b.
+Exclude evidence concerning matters within the failure to respond's scope, or place terms and conditions on introducing that evidence; - c. ((To the extent permitted by law, m)) Modify the applicable burden of proof or make adverse evidentiary inferences; - d.
+Order specific facts ((subject to the discovery request as having been)) as admitted by the person who failed to respond; - e.
+Require that the person who failed to respond pay the costs incurred by other ((parties or interested)) persons to establish discoverable facts; - f.
+Dismiss the order, application, or appeal of a ((party)) person who failed to respond to a discovery request ((for discovery)), or recommend ((such action to)) the Council take such action; - g.
 Require or recommend future reconsideration of a decision if facts subject to the discovery request emerge; and/or - h.
-Other relief the examiner determines appropriate. - 2.
-To the extent feasible, the relief provided shall not penalize or inconvenience other parties or unduly delay the proceedings.
-When determining appropriate sanctions, the examiner weighs the private and public interests affected by the failure to provide discovery and the impact of the sanctions on those interests.
+Other relief the examiner determines appropriate.

+2. To the extent feasible, the relief provided ((shall)) should not penalize or inconvenience other ((parties)) persons or unduly delay the proceedings.
+When determining appropriate sanctions, the examiner weighs the private and public interests affected by the failure to provide discovery and ((the impact of the sanctions)) a sanction's impact on those interests.